ideadesignmedia/memory-mcp/README.md

 - memory-update
   - Update fields of a memory by `id`: `subject`, `content`, `ttlDays` (recomputes `expires_at`), or `expiresAt`.
+  - Response: `{ ok: true }` on success, or `{ ok: false, error: string }` on failure.

 - memory-delete
   - Delete a memory by `id`.
+  - Response: `{ ok: true }` on success, or `{ ok: false, error: string }` on failure.

+- memory-get
+  - Fetch a single memory by `id`.
+  - Response item: `{ id, subject, content, dateCreated, dateUpdated }`.

 ## Embeddings
 Embeddings are optional—without a key the server relies on text search.
-Embeddings are not accepted via tools.
+Embeddings are internal only; they are never accepted from or returned to clients.

 Set `MEMORY_EMBEDDING_KEY` (or pass `--embed-key=...` to the CLI) to automatically create embeddings when remembering/importing memories and to embed recall queries.
 The default model is `text-embedding-3-small`; override it with `MEMORY_EMBED_MODEL` or `--embed-model`.
 To disable the built-in generator when using the programmatic API, pass `embeddingProvider: null` to `createMemoryMcpServer`.
 To specify a key programmatically, pass `embeddingApiKey: "sk-..."`.